scenerystack/community/docs/reference/api/sun/ComboBox.md

 - **value**: T
+<br>  the value associated with the item
 - **soundPlayer**?: TSoundPlayer | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  Sound that will be played when this item is selected.
+If set to `null` a default sound will be used that is based
+  on this item's position in the combo box list.
+A value of `nullSoundPlayer` can be used to disable.
 - **accessibleName**?: [PDOMValueType](../scenery/ParallelDOM.md#PDOMValueType) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  pdom - the label for this item's associated Node in the combo box
 - **comboBoxListItemNodeOptions**?: [ComboBoxListItemNodeOptions](../sun/ComboBoxListItemNode.md#ComboBoxListItemNodeOptions)
+<br>  Options passed to ComboBoxListItemNode, the Node that appears in the listBox
 - &amp; [GroupItemOptions](../sun/GroupItemOptions.md)